Questions & Answers

 Regularly check that the locks are working correctly.

-Make sure that there is no wind of more than 20 MPH before opening the pergola, so as not to risk damaging the structure.
+Ensure that there is no wind of more than 20 MPH before opening the pergola to avoid damaging the structure.

 Azenco’s pergolas gutter system is invisible and control the flows of the rainwater directly into the pergola posts when the louvers are closed.
 In order to give full performance over time, the gutters may need cleaning to avoid the potential for clogging.